Rain regime segmentation of Sentinel-1 observation learning from NEXRAD collocations with Convolution Neural Networks: Dataset

-Model estimates were obtained from sea surface wind at a height of 10 m though the analysis of the ECMWF's global model: the Integrated Forecasting System (IFS); Were analyzed either 3-hourly or hourly forecasts operating at resolutions of 0.125° or 0.1°, before or after August 2019 (respectively).
+\begin{itemize} \item The atmospheric model estimates were obtained from sea surface wind at a height of 10 m through the analysis of the ECMWF's global model: the Integrated Forecasting System (IFS).
+Forecasts are provided either 3-hourly or hourly and at resolutions of 0.125° or 0.1°, respectively before or after August 2019. \item The SAR-derived sea surface wind field relies on CMOD5.N (a C-band geophysical model function) and auxiliary ECMWF wind data.
+These data are used as priors in a Bayesian inversion scheme \cite{owi}. \end{itemize}